zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ## Request a container from the standby pool

 ### [CLI](#tab/cli)
 Request a container group from a standby pool using [az container create](/cli/azure/container).

+> [!NOTE]
+> If apply a managed identity during the container request, include the `--assign-identity` parameter.

 ```azurecli-interactive
 az container create \